anatom3000/Functional/README.md

 # Functional
-A Geometry Dash mod to place objects using parameterized formulas
+A Geometry Dash mod to place objects using parameterized formulas.

 ## Build instructions
 ```sh